7 Reasons Car Shuts Off When AC Is Turned ON & How to Fix It – Demystifying Why Car Stall When I Turn On The AC

 Idle-Air-Control-Valve

-This is the most common reason the engine dies when AC is turned ON.
-The idle Air Control Valve increases and decreases the engine RPM not to shut off the engine when a load is put on the car.
+This is one of the most common reasons why your car engine shuts off when AC is turned ON.
+The IAC valve increases and decreases the engine Rev/min not to shut off the engine when a load is put on the car.

-With time the carbon builds up on the idle control valve, through which it cannot perform well.
-As a result, the engine RPM fluctuates up and down and finally, shuts off.
+With time the carbon builds up on the idle control valve, through which it cannot perform well which can cause a problem with the AC system.
+As a result, the engine Rev/min fluctuates up and down and finally, dies off.
 So, clean the “Idle Air Control Valve (IAC)” with a soft cleaning cloth dipped in a solvent.

 2. Bad Electronic Controlled Throttle Body